nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ```

-The `@Deploy` annotations will install the core schema bundle into the running server and the `@LocalDeploy` will install the test resource located at `OSGI-INF/my-test-contribution.xml` (the current class loader is used to locate the resource) into the existing `nuxeo-runtime` bundle.
+The frist `@Deploy` annotations will install the core schema bundle into the running server and the second `@Deploy` will install the test resource located at `OSGI-INF/my-test-contribution.xml` (the current class loader is used to locate the resource) into the existing `nuxeo-runtime` bundle.

 {{#> callout type='note' }}